mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 Next lab meeting, meet two weeks from today, at **1:30 p.m.** on **October 29th, 2024**

 **Discussion Items:**
+How we divide the demo (40 students).
+Wanna join the meeting or not?
+CFHS!
+Wed next week for presentation.

 We are having a **Halloween

 **Individual Updates:**